kyleaoman/rockstar/README.md

     +  Halo radii: Rvir and the scale radius r_s, calculated both using profile fitting and using the Klypin v_max method.
     +  Halo center positions and velocities.
     +  Halo spin (both Bullock and Peebles) and angular momentum.
-    +  Halo shapes and principal axes, using the Allgood method, at both Rvir and R500c.
+    +  Halo shapes and principal axes, using the Allgood method (iterative, weighted by 1/r^2), at both Rvir and R500c.
+See Section  [2.11.1](#markdown-header-commonly-used-options) for how to change the shape calculation method.
     +  The ratio of halo kinetic to potential energy, and the center position and velocity offsets from the halo's bulk average position and velocity.

     Information about each of the columns in both file types (including units) is available in the ASCII headers.
 If you would like to calculate more halo properties, please see Section  [3.4](#markdown-header-adding-more-halo-properties).

 5. ### Merger Trees ###